 There's a Second Death Nobody Warns You About.
 I Found a Way to Cheat It.

-"Oh sweetheart," I told her, "there's really nothing special to tell."
+"Oh sweetheart, there's really nothing special to tell."

 I didn't have an answer for that.
-I still don't, not really.
-But it planted something in me that I couldn't shake for weeks afterward.
+I still don't.

 The Fear Nobody Talks About